October 22 2008 • 12:29 PM

 I am impressed with the way you went round to solve this problem!

-7. Frank Anthony
+• Frank Anthony says:

 I would like to add new points for solving the issue, not much by Sandee but by the manager of the print shop.
 I work in one of this production houses and know the many problems that times bring on.
 For starter, they could have opened the pdf file in Illustrator and re-saved either as ai or eps or pdf flattened.
 Illustrator supports opening pdf files since a long time ago (only issue maybe the fonts), if the graphic in question didn’t come up, simply open it in Photoshop and re-import it in Illustrator.
 The second point, to add on Eugene suggestion, is that Callas software offers a acrobat plugin to convert colors that include b&w worth exploring.
 A final option is to open the graphic from within acrobat (full version), flattened, save and close (not save as): it will updated in the pdf.
 Of course there may be other avenues that can be explored, only by having the file and know the output, including the hardware used.
 I hope this could help.